chinrichsen/tech-tools-refresher-for-career-break/README.md

    A brief note on what felt easy, what felt rusty, and what to revisit.

 6. **Optional public sharing**
-   Turning the day’s insight into a short LinkedIn update or portfolio note.
+   Turning the day's insight into a short LinkedIn update or portfolio note.

 This repeated **lesson → practice → feedback → reflection** cycle is especially effective for refreshers because it turns passive recognition back into **active recall** and applied execution.